How to Board a Loft: A Step-by-Step Guide

 • Drill

 Before you start to lay any boards or measure the space, check the depth of your insulation.
-For it to be thermally effective, mineral wool insulation needs to be at the current government recommended depth of between 250mm-270mm.
+For it to be thermally effective, mineral wool insulation needs to be at the current government-recommended depth of between 250-270mm.
 If you are unsure about loft insulation or how to lay it, refer to our guide on how to insulate your loft.

 Before starting the work, make sure you're wearing your protective gear to minimise injury.
-A top tip from us is to place a board between the ceiling joists to act as a temporary work platform, this makes for a more stable platform when working.
-Place the boards into the desired space, lay them in a staggered pattern so that the joins don't line up and create a weak point.
+A top tip from us is to place a board between the ceiling joists to act as a temporary work platform, this makes for a more stable area when working.
+Place the boards into the desired space and lay them in a staggered pattern so that the joins don't line up and create a weak point.

 Look out for any wires running through your loft when placing and cutting the boards.
 Consider loft lighting, and cut the boards to make way for access to the tops of the light fittings.